 3. Website - Have Ultra Bond’s web designer build your website and submit it to the search engines.
 Time is one week – cost is $350.

-5. autoglasssearch.com will place you on multiple websites.
+5. autoglasssearch.com will place you in multiple websites.
 You are only charged when someone calls you from that advertisement. $13.50 per call.
-Call 888-268-2507 or e-mail [email protected] with questions about their advertising service.
+Call 888-268-2507 or e-mail firstname.lastname@example.org with questions about their advertising service.